 As expected, my work was too quick & dirty to receive special attention.
-That makes me happy, because it proves (at least to me) that Apple's judgement process is working and fair (contrary to what others claimed).
+That makes me happy, because it proves (at least to me) that Apple's judgment process is working and fair (contrary to what others have claimed).

 Since I am finishing my studies, #WWDC20 will probably be the last time I submitted a student submission.
 I did have a lot of fun and I'm sure that I will cherish all the experiences I was able to make for the rest of my life.

 By now I've been quite active in the WWDCScholars community.